Assessments

 Many parents are concerned that if they send their child to school too early that they will have difficulty catching up with the rest of the class.
 It is not the age of the child that matters as much as their stage of development.
 Here are a few key questions to ask:

-• Can my child speak clearly and be understood by stangers?
+- Can my child speak clearly and be understood by strangers?

 Remember that children do not have to be able to read and write, spell, count etc when going to school, they will learn all these things at school.